duckietown/docs-opmanual_duckiebot/book/opmanual_duckiebot/atoms_30_demos/992_AMOD18_cSLAM.md

 ## Pre-flight checklist {#demo-cslam-pre-flight}

-Check: the Duckiebot has sufficient battery.
+Check: The Duckiebot has sufficient battery and is powered on.

-Check: the `ros-picam` container is turned on.
+Check: The `roscore`, `ros-picam`, and `joystick` containers are turned on.

-Check: Joystick is turned on.
+Check: Keyboard control is launched for this Duckiebot.

-Check: ROS is installed on your local computer.
+Check: ROS is installed on your local computer. _Is this neccessary if everything is Dockerized?_

 Check: Docker is installed on your local computer.

+Check: The watchtowers are powered on

 ## Demo instructions {#demo-cslam-run}

 ### Step 0
-Before starting, please install ROS on your local computer by following the official installation instructions [here](http://wiki.ros.org/kinetic/Installation/Ubuntu).
+Before starting, please install ROS Kinetic on your local computer by following the official installation instructions [here](http://wiki.ros.org/kinetic/Installation/Ubuntu).
 Please install the Desktop-Full version.

 Please install Docker on your local computer by following the official installation instructions [here](https://docs.docker.com/install/linux/docker-ce/ubuntu/).

-### Step 1
+It is recommended you also have [Docker-compose](https://docs.docker.com/compose/install/)

-Set up the watchtowers.
+### Step 1: Set up the watchtowers. _You can skip this step for the Thursday demo_

 To burn the SD card for each watchtower, the same instructions as for Duckiebots apply.
 [Duckiebot initialization](#setup-duckiebot)

 The `hostname` of each watchtower should be of the form `demowatchtower*01*`, where `*01*` stands for two digits.